Financial Aid Overview

 The eligibility criteria to qualify are:

-- Be admitted and enrolled on full-time basis in an eligible program at Meridian
+- Be admitted and enrolled in an at least half-time basis in an eligible program at Meridian (all of Meridian’s graduate degree programs are eligible programs)

 - Must be a U.S. citizen or legal permanent resident of the United States